Houdini 22.0 Nodes Geometry nodes

 Accessing Shapes

-Note that throughout Shot Sculpt’s implementation, geometry is processed as clusters as a performance optimization.
-As such, each shape is stored as a subset of the clusters representing the input geometry.
+Geometry is processed as clusters as a performance optimization.
+Each shape is stored as a subset of the clusters representing the input geometry.

-Unpacking an entry in the deformation_stash will yield this subset of clusters representing a Pose’s shape- each cluster is a packed primitive itself.
-Unpacking these clusters and merging them will yield an overestimate of the sculpted shape, and if you blast any points whose diff attribute is {0, 0, 0}, you will get the minimal representation of it.
+Unpacking an entry in the deformation_stash will yield this subset of clusters representing a Pose’s shape.
+Each cluster is a packed primitive itself.
+Unpacking these clusters and merging them will yield an overestimate of the sculpted shape.
+If you blast any points whose diff attribute is {0, 0, 0}, you will get the minimal representation of it.

 The _idx attribute on points within clusters maps them to their original point number within the input geometry.
 Once clusters are unpacked and merged, any points with matching _idx values should be fused if a continuous surface is desired.